The art of BART: Minimax optimality over nonhomogeneous smoothness in high dimension: BART in Nonparametric Regression

+The functions $f_0^{(1)}$ and $f_0^{(4)}$ represent globally isotropic and anisotropic functions, respectively.
+The other functions produce discontinuous jumps that are either parallel or oblique to the coordinate system.
+Specifically, $f_0^{(2)}$ and $f_0^{(5)}$ are regarded as piecewise isotropic and anisotropic functions, respectively, as defined in Definition~\ref{def:genhol}.
+The remaining functions $f_0^{(3)}$ and $f_0^{(6)}$ are similarly piecewise isotropic and anisotropic, but they differ from Definition~\ref{def:genhol} in that the jumps are not parallel to the coordinates.
+The two-dimensional case of each $f_0^{(k)}$ is visualized in Figure~\ref{fig:true}.

+We generate the synthetic datasets under Scenarios~1--6.
+For each scenario, we consider two sample sizes $n\in\{1000,5000\}$ and five dimension values $p\in\{2,5,10,20,50\}$, while fixing $\sigma_0^2=0.5^2$ for reasonable signal to noise ratios.
+Therefore, each scenario has 10 synthetic datasets generated with all possible combinations of $n$ and $p$.
+For given predictor variables $X_i$ generated uniformly on $[0,1]^p$, the response variable $Y_i$ is generated from model \eqref{eqn:modelreg}, $i=1,\dots,n$.

-with given $p$ and $\sigma_0^2$.
-The function $f_0$ is discontinuous on $2^p$ pieces of $[0,1]^p$.
-For a fair comparison to the other methods, we do not use the Dirichlet sparse prior in \eqref{eqn:dir}.
+All datasets are fitted by BART and the other competitors.
+For a fair comparison to the other methods, we do not use the Dirichlet sparse prior in \eqref{eqn:dir} for BART.
 Instead, we assign a uniform prior that corresponds to the Dirichlet prior with concentration parameter $1$, with a priori assumption that all predictor variables contribute equally to the observations.
-Hence, $p$ must be much smaller than $n$.
-For given predictor variables $X_i$ generated uniformly on $[0,1]^p$, the response variable $Y_i$ is generated from model \eqref{eqn:modelreg}, $i=1,\dots,n$.
-With the sample size $n=10^3$, we consider the simulation settings $p\in\{2,10,20,50\}$ and $\sigma_0^2\in\{0.05^2,0.5^2\}$.
-We fit BART with 200 trees using the R package \texttt{BART}.
-The random forest is fitted by the \texttt{randomForest} package with 200 trees and the maximal node size $5$ or $50$ for each tree.
-The DNN models are trained by TensorFlow with the Keras interface.
-We consider two DNN models with 2 and 4 hidden layers with $(64,32)$ and $(256,128,64,32)$ hidden units.
+We fit BART with 200 trees using the prior that splits a node at depth $\ell$ with probability $\alpha (\ell+1)^{-\beta}$ for $\alpha\in(0,1)$ and $\beta\in[0,\infty]$, the original construction by \citet{chipman2010bart}, which is implemented in the R package \texttt{BART}.
+However, as our theory resorts to the exponentially decaying prior for splits as mentioned in Section~\ref{sec:treeprior}, we also consider BART with the prior that splits a node at depth $\ell$ with probability $\nu^{\ell+1}$ for $\nu\in(0,1/2)$.
+We choose $\alpha=0.3$, $\beta=2$, and $\nu=0.3$ to make the two priors roughly similar for small $\ell$.
+We will see that the two priors exhibit similar empirical behavior.
+For GP prior regression, the squared exponential covariance kernel $k(x,x')=\tau^2\exp(\lVert x-x'\rVert^2/l^2)$ is employed with half normal priors $\tau\sim \text{N}_+(0,1)$ and $l\sim \text{N}_+(0,1)$.
+Optimizing other parameters in the posterior distribution, the posterior mode of $f_0$ is obtained in a closed-form expression (we also tried other informative priors for $\tau$ and $l$ and observed no significant difference).
+GB is trained by the \texttt{gbm} package with trees of five splits and the number of trees determined via cross validation (CV).
+RF is fitted by the \texttt{randomForest} package with 200 trees and the maximal node size $5$ or $50$ for each tree.
+The NN models are trained by TensorFlow with the Keras interface.
+We consider two NN models with two and four hidden layers with $(64,32)$ and $(256,128,64,32)$ hidden units.
 All hidden units take the ReLU activation function with the dropout of rate $0.3$ for regularization.
+The description of the methods is summarized in Table~\ref{tab:method}.